Blog /

 By getting a grip on how the application behaves and considering the effects of recent code updates, AI can pinpoint which sections are more prone to issues.
 It can then customize the test cases to zero in on those specific areas.
 This results in improved coverage and a more focused testing strategy, which helps minimize the risk of missing important bugs.

 This technology can also help in finding hidden flaws, like those logic errors or timing problems that only pop up in specific situations.
-With this AI in software testing feature, your qa teams can tackle issues more effectively, resulting in better software quality and fewer bugs.
+This AI in software testing metrics capability helps QA teams identify critical hotspots early to eliminate defects while they are still cheap.
+This is where proactive engineering value compounds.

 Human testers often find themselves pressed for time, which can lead to certain aspects of the software getting less focus than they deserve.
 AI enhances test coverage by simulating real user interactions, running tests across different configurations, and exploring paths that might be skipped during manual testing.